darklang/docs/docs/first-worker.md

 If we were doing this for real, we might send the data to a 3rd party API over HTTP.
 But for the sake of simplicity, let's just store the data into the `DailyReport` datastore.

-1. From the 404 section of the sidebar, hit the plus (+) button to create the `storeReport` Worker.
+1. From the 404 section of the sidebar, hit the plus (+) button to create the `StoreReport` Worker.
 The Worker will already be named, and hovering over the white dot will show you the event triggered by your cron.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/newworker.png)